MARC Train: 2007 plan

 In the first decade of the 21st century, MARC ridership increased significantly, and the system neared capacity for its current configuration.
-With the area population growing and the BRAC process poised to bring new jobs to Aberdeen Proving Ground and Ft.
-Meade, both near MARC stations, the state saw the need to expand service.
+With the area population growing and the BRAC process poised to bring new jobs to Aberdeen Proving Ground and Fort Meade, both near MARC stations, the state saw the need to expand service.
 In September 2007, MTA Maryland unveiled an ambitious 30-year plan of system improvements.
 Though funding sources had not been established at that time, the plan represented the state's goals of increasing capacity and flexibility.
 Proposed improvements included: